 How To Use This Discussion Guide

-Begin by reading Susan Glaspell’s “A Jury of Her Peers” on our site or in your copy of What So Proudly We Hail.
+Materials Included | Begin by reading Susan Glaspell’s “A Jury of Her Peers” on our site or in your copy of What So Proudly We Hail.

 Materials for this guide include background information about the author and discussion questions to enhance your understanding and stimulate conversation about the story.
 In addition, the guide includes a series of short video discussions about the story, conducted by Christopher DeMuth (Hudson Institute) with the editors of the anthology.
 These seminars help capture the experience of high-level discourse as participants interact and elicit meaning from a classic American text.
 These videos are meant to raise additional questions and augment discussion, not replace it.

-Below is a sample of writing prompts and essay questions for educators, based on Common Core Standards in English Language Arts and Literacy in History/Social Studies:
+Writing Prompts | Based on Common Core Standards in English Language Arts and Literacy in History/Social Studies:

 - Do you approve of the women’s decision to withhold the evidence?
 If the person killed were a brother of yours, would your answer be different?
 After reading “A Jury of Her Peers,” write a narrative from the perspective of a friend or family member of the deceased Mr. Wright.(Narrative/Description; Task 27)

 - Should the principle for jury selection be impartiality in judgment (the Sixth Amendment’s guarantee) or equality of discernible traits (choosing “peers” of the same sex, race, class as the accused)?
-After reading “A Jury of Her Peers,” and the Sixth Amendment, write a position paper that addresses the question and support your position with evidence from the text.
+After reading “A Jury of Her Peers” and the Sixth Amendment, write a position paper that addresses the question and support your position with evidence from the text.
 Be sure to acknowledge competing views.
 Give examples from past or current events or issues to illustrate and clarify your position.
 (Argumentation/Analysis; Task 2)